 5 Screening Questions That Candidates Should Ask Before Applying for a Job

 It takes a lot of time and effort to send out a job application, and for this reason, you need to make sure that every application you send out counts.
 You can do this by being highly selective in your job search and only applying to jobs for which you know you are a great fit.
-You should assess the suitability of any role by asking yourself a set of screening questions that will sort the good opportunities from bad.
+You should assess the suitability of any role by asking yourself a set of screening questions that will sort the good from the bad opportunities in the job market.
 Here are five of those questions:

 1. Do You Have an Influential Contact at the Company?